Texas A & M tradition – with comments from Larry Carlson

 Texas lost 22-21.

-But in the last 20 years of the Aggie/Texas game, the rivalry remained strong but most of the cultural differences disappeared.
-Most all Aggie and Longhorn fans share a media world that has chosen to define America in snapshots instead of a panoramic view.
+But in the last twenty years of the Aggie/Texas game, the rivalry remained strong, but most of the cultural differences disappeared.
+Most Aggie and Longhorn fans share a media world that has chosen to define America in snapshots instead of a panoramic view.

 In some ways, the snapshot media homogenization of America into two or three groupthink classes saddens me.
 Still, being a realist and knowing I can’t fight the power of the media’s ability to control our destiny, I choose to control my personal identity while enjoying the passions evoked by this rivalry between two great universities.